Date of Degree

 The purpose of this study was to investigate the role of forgiveness in experiencing spiritual transformation following significant interpersonal offenses.
 Participants were 146 individuals that had been "significantly wronged" by another person.
 Participants provided information on demographic variables, religious and spiritual importance, event-related distress, forgiveness, and spiritual transformation.
 Descriptive data are presented as well as correlates of spiritual transformation.
 Results showed that spiritual growth was positively related to religious and spiritual importance but not forgiveness variables.
 Event-related distress and avoidance, one component of unforgiveness, were positively related to spiritual decline.
 Regression analyses revealed that forgiveness did not uniquely account for a significant amount of the variance in spiritual growth after controlling for demographic variables, religious and spiritual importance, and event-related distress.
 Rather, religious and spiritual importance accounted for a significant amount of variance in spiritual growth.
 Forgiveness uniquely predicted spiritual decline after accounting for demographic variables, religious and spiritual importance, and event-related distress.
 This study suggests a complex relationship between spiritual transformation and forgiveness.
 Results are discussed within the context of implications for clinicians and researchers alike.

 Forgiveness, Religion, Spirituality, Spiritual transformation

 Copyright 2011 Jessica Marie Schultz

 Schultz, Jessica Marie.
 "Does forgiveness matter?
-A study of spiritual transformation among survivors of significant interpersonal offenses." doctoral dissertation, University of Iowa, 2011.
+A study of spiritual transformation among survivors of significant interpersonal offenses."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.